madeleine-rhee/PLP1-intro/Installation_HelloWorld.md

 Programs are run in the R workspace and require no boiler plate.
 Although it is not boiler plate, the command "dir.create" followed by a name is useful as it allows you to create a directory to hold all the files for a particular program.

-Other useful starter information includes the separation of commands using the semi-colon(;) as well as comments which are enacted with a hashtag(#) with everything to the end of the line being a comment.
+Other useful starter information includes the separation of commands using the semi-colon(;) as well as the enacting of comments through a hashtag(#) with everything to the end of the line being a comment.